 MBA students should be guided by the following sequence of events as they progress through their graduate study in the College of Business Administration.

 The masters degree presupposes mastery of a common body of knowledge.
-Students with a bachelor's degree in business from this University or from other AACSB accredited business schools within the last 10 years will have met much of the First Year Core requirements.
-Individual Business Administration courses taken as an undergraduate student at another AACSB institution may also meet specific First Year Core requirements.
-Upon acceptance to the program, student's transcripts are reviewed for completion of the necessary course work for mastery of the common body of knowledge.
-A grade of "C" or better is required to meet the criteria.
+Individual Business Administration courses taken as an undergraduate student at another AACSB institution may meet specific First Year Core requirements.
+Upon acceptance to the program, student’s transcripts are reviewed for completion of the necessary course work for mastery of the common body of knowledge.
+A grade of “C” or better is required to meet the criteria.

 Students admitted with all First Year Core requirements completed must file an application for Advancement to Candidacy for the degree after completion of their first six units.
 Other students must file the application during the semester in which the First Year Core requirements are to be completed.
 Prior to advancement to candidacy, a student must:

 Upon completion of the First Year Core, either by waiver or graduate course work, students move directly into the Second Year Core.
 (See section on Advancement to Candidacy).
-This core consists of seven courses (21 units) which provide the breadth requirements for the MBA degree at the advanced level: ACCT 610, FIN 600, HRM 652, IS 601, IS 602, MGMT 647, MKTG 661.
+This core consists of seven courses (21 units) which provide the breadth requirements for the MBA degree at the advanced level.

 The General MBA is designed for students with an undergraduate business degree or any other student desiring a more broad-based MBA curriculum.
 The General MBA requires 12 units of graduate course work in three different areas within the College of Business Administration subject to approval by the Graduate Programs Office.